MEET THE STAFF

 Treasurer and Interim Youth Minister

-My wife Suzanne and I came to Prince of Peace in 1999 and were married here in 2000, establishing our Christian home and community.
-We, along with our sons William and Andrew, love every moment of our time at POP.
-I was Senior Warden in 2003 and am currently an L.E.M., Usher, and now Treasurer.
+My wife and I came to Prince of Peace in 1999 and were married here in 2000, establishing our Christian home and community.
+Our family loves every moment of our time at POP, which offers a variety of ministries both at the church and through the community.
+I was Senior Warden in 2003 and am currently a L.E.M., Usher, and now Treasurer.
 I am glad I can bring my Financial Planning and Analysis experience to our church and am blessed to work alongside such a supportive financial group.
 In addition, I have taught and mentored our Youth in the past and am proud to now be the Interim Director of Youth Ministry.

 Community Outreach and